Trump, U.S. Republicans to meet amid furore over immigrant children

 Border crossings briefly dropped after Trump took office in January 2017, but have since risen to levels seen during the administration of his Democratic predecessor, Barack Obama.
 Almost 52,000 people were caught trying to cross the southern border illegally in May, according to government figures.

-Reporting by Amanda Becker, Susan Cornwell, Makini Brice and Lisa Lambert, and Reade Levinson in New York; Writing by Kevin Drawbaugh; Editing by Peter Cooney
+Reporting by Susan Cornwell and Amanda Becker; Additional reporting by Makini Brice and Lisa Lambert in Washington, Reade Levinson in New York, Richard Lough in Paris and Tom Miles in Geneva; Writing by Kevin Drawbaugh and Doina Chiacu; Editing by Peter Cooney and Frances Kerry